in $nu.config-path

 -

-And while pressing Ctrl C on a command line tool is one form of interruption,
+With automation, while pressing Ctrl C on a command line tool is one form of interruption,

 -